 This indicator comes on as a reminder that you must refuel soon.
+When the indicator comes on, there are about 2.8 U.S. gal (10.5 $\ell$ ) of fuel remaining in the tank.

-When the indicator comes on, there is about 2.8 U.S. gal (10.5 $\ell$ ) of fuel remaining in the tank before the needle reaches E. There is a small reserve of fuel remaining in the tank when the needle does reach E.
+When the needle reaches E, there is a very small amount of fuel in the tank.